The Amazon Echo Plus doesn't quite add up

 If Alexa taught us anything, it's the importance of good software.
-In Alexa's case, it's what made the original Amazon Echo smart speaker so compelling.
+In Alexa's case, it's what made the original Amazon Echo ($129.95 at B&H Photo-Video) smart speaker so compelling.
 On its own, the Echo itself was just your average Bluetooth speaker -- it was Alexa, Amazon's cloud-connected, voice-activated AI assistant, that made the Echo a game-changer.

 That, coupled with an incremental uptick in sound quality, makes the Echo Plus a good piece of hardware.
 The software, however, leaves a lot to be desired with clunky, underdeveloped smart home controls in the Alexa app that don't do as much as they really should.
-The Echo Plus has other strengths, like an aux out jack and a new ability to launch multi-faceted "routines" with a single voice command -- but they're the same strengths that you'll get with the new, second-gen Echo, which costs $50 less.
+The Echo Plus has other strengths, like an aux-out jack and a new ability to launch multifaceted "routines" with a single voice command -- but they're the same strengths that you'll get with the new, second-gen Echo, which costs $50 or £50 less.

 With the right app updates the Echo Plus could improve over time, and that's probably what will happen.
 Until it does, though, I wouldn't build a smart home around it.